TheCSharpAcademy/CodeReviews.Console.HabitTracker/HabitTracker.AlainNshimirimana/README.md

 -[x] You can only interact with the database using ADO.NET.
 You can't use mappers such as Entity Framework or Dapper.
 -[x] Follow the DRY Principle, and avoid code repetition.
 -[x] Your project needs to contain a Read Me file where you'll explain how your app works.

+## Challenges I faced ##

+*This was my first time coding in a almost a year.
+So I had a lot of refreshing to do in order to under the code and continue where I left off.
+*I still struggle with DateTime stuff.
+Such as formatting.